amirta875/AudioSignalFingerprinting/README.md

 Steps 5-9 can be then be executed using the script 'testProcess' in order to find a match between a clip to a song.

-Take note that using different diffrent values
+Take note that testing different values of spectral and time\frequency window parameters can be used in order to study the best combination resulting in the optimal time-frequency resolution for optimal identification.